Ryde Inshore Rescue Service

 Ryde Inshore Rescue Service is located at Appley Lane, in the town of Ryde, on the Isle of Wight.

 A double drowning incident at the end of Ryde Pier in 1956 prompted the reformation of a rescue organisation to serve the town.

 Ryde Inshore Rescue is an independent lifeboat station within the United Kingdom.
 It is not part of the Royal National Lifeboat Institution (RNLI), and does not receive funding from the RNLI or the Government.
 The station is on call to the H.M.
 Coastguard 24 hours a day, 365 days a year.

-The service operates two Inshore lifeboats from its station at Appley Lane, Ryde Rescue 1, an 8m Ribcraft with twin 200hp Yamaha engines, and a smaller 4.8m Ribcraft named Ryde Rescue 2, with a single 60hp Evinrude Etec engine.
+The service operates two Inshore lifeboats from its station at Appley Lane, Ryde Rescue 1, an 8m Ribcraft with twin 200 hp Yamaha engines, and a smaller 4.8m Ribcraft named Ryde Rescue 2, with a single 60 hp Evinrude Etec engine.

 History

 The first lifeboat service in the town started in 1858 and was run on a voluntary basis.
 On 8 May 1869 the town's rescue volunteers service was supplied with a new lifeboat called the Captain Hans Busk (ON 376).
 A boathouse and slipway was constructed on the west side of Ryde Pier in 1870.

 A 28 ft 8 in whaleboat type lifeboat was built by J. Samuel White at Cowes, on the Isle of Wight.
 The lifeboat had 24 oars and she was fitted with two sailing masts.

 In 1894, management of the station was handed over to the RNLI.
 The station was in operation until 1923.
 The station was closed after a motor lifeboat was stationed at nearby Bembridge Lifeboat Station.

 In October 2024, Ryde Inshore Rescue was temporarily stripped of its declared asset status by HM Coastguard, meaning that they would not be tasked to assist in a rescue if someone were to call 999.
 Six months later, in April 2025, the declared asset status was reinstated.